tdom::schema -

 script>

-- This method allows to define several elements or patterns or a
+- This method defines several elements or patterns or a whole

 level in the definition script.
 The define method itself isn't allowed recursively.